 In addition to peppermint oil, each IBgard serving of 2 capsules provides approximately 640 mg of fiber and approximately 400 mg of amino acids (from gelatin protein).
-These, too, are intended to help toward normalizing the lining of the gut (gut mucosal barrier) and localized immune activation.1 The l-Menthol in peppermint oil has anti-inflammatory,6 antispasmodic,7 and visceral analgesic properties.8
+These, too, are intended to help toward normalizing the lining of the gut (gut mucosal barrier) and reversible, localized, low-grade immune activation.1 The l-Menthol in peppermint oil has anti-inflammatory,6 antispasmodic,7 and visceral analgesic properties.8

 The IBgard Difference - Advanced Science

 Peppermint oil and its principal component, l-Menthol, has a history of effectiveness in IBS.
 However, until recently, its targeted delivery to the small intestine had posed a challenge.
 IBgard utilizes breakthrough science via SST® (Site Specific Targeting).
 This technology delivers microspheres of peppermint oil (in a solid state), along with fiber and amino acids (from gelatin protein), quickly and reliably where they are needed the most in IBS – predominantly in the small intestine.
 Besides helping manage IBS symptoms, this is important as 90 to 95% of nutrient absorption occurs in the small intestine.9 IBgard helps normalize the lining of the gut (gut mucosal barrier) and reversible, localized, low-grade immune activation,1 and thus helps normalize the digestion and absorption of food nutrients.

 Why Targeting the Small Intestine is So Important